Astrith Baltsan

-Astrith Baltsan (אסתרית בלצן; born 24 October 1956) ,is a concert pianist, winner of Israel Emmy Award 2025 and Israel Culture Prize for lifetime achievement in music 2024, known for her Beethoven interpretations and her concert style, mediating classical music to large audiences.
-Her concerts, some in collaboration with leading Israeli orchestras, were described as a "revolutionary multisciplinary approach to presenting classical music".
+Astrith Baltsan (אסתרית בלצן; born 24 October 1956) is a concert pianist, winner of Israel Emmy Award 2025 and Israel Culture Prize for lifetime achievement in music 2024, known for her Beethoven interpretations and her unique concert style, mediating classical music to large audiences.
+Her concerts and televised series with the Israel Philharmonic ,were described as a "revolutionary multisciplinary approach to presenting classical music".

-She is also known for her research on Israel national anthem – Hatikva.
+She is known worldwide for her research on Israel national anthem – Hatikva.

 Early life and education

 Family

 Baltsan was born in Tel Aviv in 1956.
 Her mother, Dr. Rozelia Ruth Garti (1925–1999) was a pediatrician who came to Israel from Sofia, Bulgaria, in 1949.
 Her father Hayim Baltsan (1910–2002), a journalist and author, was the founder of ITIM (news agency) and author of the Webster's New World Hebrew Dictionary.

 Baltsan is married to the composer Moshe Zorman.
 They have three children: Itamar, Alma and Reut.
 Their son, violinist Itamar Zorman was the winner of the Tchaikovsky competition in 2011.